Outdoor Ed: The Power of Ecologological Design in Early Childhood Centers

 - Black Eye Susan – Rudbeckia hirta

-From a practical perspective, native and adaptive plantings require less watering and chemicals to flourish than traditional and non-native landscape plantings which can in turn create a safer environment for children.
-However, within the first few years of planting, native and adaptive plantings typically require more maintenance than simple turf and shrubs.
-After this initial establishment period however, the native and adaptive plantings require only yearly pruning and minimal watering during drought periods.
+From a practical perspective, native and adaptive plantings require less watering and chemicals to flourish than traditional and non-native landscape plantings, which can, in turn, create a safer environment for children.
+Within the first few years of planting, native and adaptive plantings typically do require more maintenance than simple turf and shrubs, but after this initial establishment period, the native and adaptive plantings require only yearly pruning and minimal watering during drought periods.

 The necessary tasks for maintenance are different than that of mowing turf – the maintenance of native and adaptive plants requires weekly to monthly weeding instead of weekly mowing.
-Landscape architects and horticulturalists are trained to identify and locate appropriate plants for children’s play areas.
-With careful integration, outdoor environments can become engaging and creative landscapes for child development.
+Landscape architects and horticulturalists are trained to identify and locate appropriate plants for children’s play areas, and with careful integration, outdoor environments can become engaging and creative landscapes for child development.

-All of these methods may go hand-in-hand with sustainable design choices that many don’t realize can be about more than just energy efficiency.
-Sustainable design seeks to develop closed-loop cycles for water, materials, and carbon within the smaller ecosystem of a single building and its surrounding grounds.
-The building industry today has the ability to make education centers sustainable to ensure they meet the needs of the present without compromising the resources of our children’s generation.
+All of these methods may go hand-in-hand with sustainable design choices, which often seek to develop closed-loop cycles for water, materials and carbon within the smaller ecosystem of a single building and surrounding grounds.

 Healthy air and daylight are two key resources that bring ecological benefits to indoor spaces.
-While there are few studies in early childhood environments, research in K-12 schools presents strong evidence linking student performance to indoor environmental quality.
+A growing body of evidence demonstrates a direct link between a school’s physical condition, especially its lighting and indoor air quality, and student performance and engagement.
 Current best practices in K-12 design are to provide maximum ventilation rates and follow prescriptive rules for maximizing natural daylighting.
-One example feature allows teachers the ability to control daylight in their classrooms.
-Operable windows allow children interaction with sunlight and ventilation, fostering hands-on teaching/learning experiences that might include manipulation of a cool wind gust or warm light reflection.
+As an example, we can design a space to allows teachers to control daylight in their classrooms; another incorporates operable windows, which allow children to interact with sunlight and ventilation, fostering hands-on teaching/learning experiences that might include manipulation of a cool wind gust or warm light reflection.

-Connection to the world beyond the building is typically accomplished through doors and windows.
-Spaces programmed for early learning require access to at least one exterior wall, however the best practice takes that a step further by including access to an exterior door.
-This outdoor connection fosters learning with minimal interruption by the filter that is the building envelope.
-In addition, providing access to light and air, window and door openings allow views beyond the classroom which encourage an imaginative landscape.
+Indoor/outdoor connections are typically accomplished through doors and windows.
+Spaces programmed for early learning require access to at least one exterior wall; however, the best practice takes that a step further by including access to an exterior door.
+This outdoor connection fosters learning with minimal interruption by the building envelope.
+In addition to providing access to light and air, window and door openings allow views beyond the classroom, which in turn encourage an imaginative landscape.

-Providing a covered area directly adjacent to an exterior door provides play opportunities during inclement weather while also helping to blur the line between indoor and outdoor spaces.
+Providing a covered area directly adjacent to an exterior door offers play opportunities during inclement weather while also helping to blur the line between indoor and outdoor spaces.
 Where doors have functional requirements that limit variations, windows are available in a variety of styles that can help to incorporate a diverse perspective in the child’s realm.
-Windows can be installed at different heights, as well as the incorporation of viewing platforms.
-They can also be a wide range of sizes and shapes with a variety of translucency and color options.
-Introducing a variation of windows can help to mimic and reinforce the child’s experience with nature.
+Windows can be installed at different heights and incorporate viewing platforms; they can also be a wide range of sizes and shapes with a variety of translucency and color options.
+Introducing a variation of windows can help to mimic and reinforce a child’s experience with nature.

 Ecology and the Future of Educating Children

-The recent advent of research-based early childhood centers invites with it a fresh opportunity to identify and pursue best practices in ecological building design both indoors and out.
-In understanding the ecological connection to child development, designers need to continually stay abreast of new products and features that can help to provide more opportunities for children to connect to the natural environment, and therefore help to give educators the best possible platform to assist in the healthy development of our youngest generation.
+A study of research-based early childhood centers invites with it a fresh opportunity to identify and pursue best practices in ecological building design both indoors and out.
+To understand the ecological connection to child development, designers need to continually stay on top of new products and features that can provide more opportunities for children to connect to the natural environment and help give educators the best possible platform to assist in the healthy development of our youngest generation.

 Cobb, Edith.
 The Ecology of Imagination in Childhood.
 Putnam, CT: Spring Publications, Inc, 2004.
 Print.